Six Smart Meals

 • Soy milk or almond milk (8 ounces)

-• If desired, add Ovaltine Chocolate Powder (1 tablespoon)
+• If desired, add Ovaltine Chocolate Powder (1 tbsp)

-If you need to GAIN WEIGHT: A 2,500 calories Menu
+If you need to GAIN WEIGHT: 2,500 calories Menu

 Breakfast